The Missing Link Between Black Holes in High-Mass X-ray Binaries and Gravitational-Wave Sources: Observational Selection Effects: Results

 The time-averaged luminosity during the \ac{XRB} phase follows approximately the same distribution as the maximum luminosity for values $< 10^{33}~\mathrm{erg\, s^{-1}}$.
 At higher luminosities, however, these distributions diverge, with a larger discrepancy between the average and maximum luminosities reached during the \ac{XRB} phase.
 This is because in our models, most systems emitting at higher luminosities only reach their peak emission for a short time and emit at luminosities a few orders of magnitude lower for most of the \ac{XRB} phase.

-The detectability of \acp{HMXB} is influenced by the time for which they maintain high luminosities, which varies between binaries.
-Figure~\ref{fig:emit_duration_kde} shows the duration of observable emission $T_{\mathrm{obs}}$ for \acp{HMXB} in our $z_{<20}$ and $z_{<0.05}$ samples that emit above the minimum X-ray detection threshold of $5\times10^{-15}~\mathrm{erg\, s^{-1}\, cm^{-2}}$ for a nonzero period of time.
+The detectability of \acp{HMXB} is influenced by the time for which they maintain high luminosities, which varies between binaries. \ac{HMXB} detectability may also be correlated with accretor mass, as indicated in Eq.~\eqref{eq:lum} through Eq.~\eqref{eq:mdot_BH}, and we explore this relationship in conjunction with \ac{HMXB} emission properties in Section~\ref{sec:mass_results}.
+Figure~\ref{fig:emit_duration_kde} shows the duration of detectable emission $T_{\mathrm{obs}}$ for \acp{HMXB} in our $z_{<20}$ and $z_{<0.05}$ samples that emit above the minimum X-ray detection threshold of $5\times10^{-15}~\mathrm{erg\, s^{-1}\, cm^{-2}}$ for a nonzero period of time.
 We also show the total duration of the \ac{XRB} phase $T_{\mathrm{xrb}}$ for the same binaries in our $z_{<0.05}$ sample.
-Once again, the emission behavior between the $z_{<20}$ and $z_{<0.05}$ samples is nearly identical.
-More than $98\%$ of \acp{HMXB} emit observably for less than $1~\mathrm{Myr}$, with the $T_{\mathrm{obs}}$ distributions peaking near $0.3~\mathrm{Myr}$.
-For the majority of binaries, this time is less than half of the duration of the X-ray binary phase, which is governed by the remaining lifetime of the donor star after the formation of the first \ac{CO}.
+Once again, the emission behavior between the $z_{<20}$ and $z_{<0.05}$ samples is consistent.
+More than $98\%$ of \acp{HMXB} emit above the X-ray detection threshold for less than $1~\mathrm{Myr}$, with the $T_{\mathrm{obs}}$ distributions peaking near $0.3~\mathrm{Myr}$.
+For the majority of binaries, this time is less than half of the duration of the \ac{XRB} phase, which is governed by the remaining lifetime of the donor star after the formation of the first \ac{CO}.